 John is also the Senior Fellow of the National Resource Center for The First-Year Experience and Students in Transition, and Distinguished Professor Emeritus of Library and Information Science at the University of South Carolina.
 The National Resource Center, founded by Gardner in 1986, organizes the popular and influential conferences on The First-Year Experience, Students in Transition, and also disseminates information through an extensive series of scholarly publications, videos, national and international conferences, workshops, seminars, and teleconferences.

-Gardner "retired" in 1999 after 32 1/2 years of service to the people of South Carolina, but continues to serve them in a reduced and more focused way in his role of Senior Fellow (in addition to his full-time appointment in the Institute).
+Gardner "retired" in 1999 after thirty two and a half years of service to the people of South Carolina, but continues to serve them in a reduced and more focused way in his role of Senior Fellow (in addition to his full-time appointment in the Institute).
 He served as Executive Director of both the first-year seminar course, University 101, from 1974-1999, and the National Center from 1986-99.
 From 1983-96, he also served as Vice Chancellor/Associate Vice Provost for Regional Campuses and Continuing Education.
-In his capacity with the National Resource Center, John provides advice, counsel, and intellectual leadership and vision as called upon by his colleagues in the Center.
+In his capacity with the National Resource Center, John provides advice, counsel, and intellectual leadership and vision when upon by his colleagues in the Center.
 He is actively involved in hosting and presenting at Center conferences, seminars, workshops, and teleconferences.
 He also remains very involved, as always, in the Center's scholarship and research activities as in its monograph series and other publishing activities.
 And he serves the University in other capacities as requested.

 Thanks to the US Air Force, Gardner was involuntarily sent to South Carolina in 1967 where he served his active duty assignment as a psychiatric social worker in the 363rd Tactical Hospital at Shaw Air Force Base.
 At the request of the Air Force he became a part-time adjunct instructor for the University of South Carolina while he was on active duty.
 After completing his military service, Gardner held a two-year temporary appointment as Instructor of History at Winthrop College from 1968-70, and then began his full-time faculty career at USC Columbia in 1970.
 He taught courses in American and South Carolina history, interpersonal communications for librarians, public speaking, higher education administration, and other special topics.
 He also regularly taught the first-year seminar, University 101, and a special topics graduate seminar course he developed for the College of Education on "The First-Year Experience."
 From 1994-1998 he developed and taught University 401, Senior Capstone Experience (as a sequel to University 101, only for departing students), and this remains one of his legacies to USC about which he is most satisfied in terms of the help it offers students.

 article naming approximately 80 people as the "past, present, and future leaders of higher education."
 The authors of this study drew on the results of 11,000 questionnaires to name the leaders whom The Chronicle of Higher Education dubbed "the movers and shakers."
 Gardner was included in a special category of eleven so called "agenda-setters."
 Also in 1998 Gardner was named as one of the "top ten professionals who have most influenced student affairs practitioners."
 This was based on a random sample of practitioners throughout the country as part of a study entitled "The Professional Influence Project" sponsored by the National Association of Student Personnel Administrators (NASPA) Foundation and conducted by The University of Georgia.
 In 1999 Gardner was awarded by the National Academic Advising Association (NACADA) the Virginia N. Gordon Award for Excellence in the Field of Advising, to recognize his contributions towards the enhancement of academic advisement in American higher education.
 One of the nation's two major professional organizations for student affairs officers, The American College Personnel Association, recognized him with its highest honor, the Lifetime Achievement Award, in 2002.
 In 2012 John and his wife, Betsy Barefoot, were the recipients of the Ernest L. Boyer Award conferred by the New American Colleges and Universities.

 Gardner is best known as the initiator (in 1982) of an international reform movement in higher education to call attention to and improve what he originally coined "The Freshman Year Experience" and then renamed "The First-Year Experience".
 Moreover, since 1990 he has developed a special focus on a second critical transition during the college years to improve and champion: "The Senior Year Experience."
 In 1995, he renamed the Center he directed at USC to The National Center for The First-Year Experience and Students in Transition, to signify a broader and more generic focus on the need for institutions to focus more intentionally on "students in transition."
 Gardner has served as a workshop leader or trainer in hundreds of faculty development events and has spoken on/consulted with over 500 campuses in the U.S., Puerto Rico, Canada, United Kingdom, Republic of Ireland, Denmark, Norway, and Qatar, on issues related to first-year and senior students.

-Gardner has authored/co-authored numerous articles and books, including the college textbooks for first-year seminar courses: College is Only the Beginning (1985 and 1989); Step by Step to College Success (1987), Your College Experience, with A. Jerome Jewler and now subsequent editions also with Betsy O. Barefoot.
-And John has co-authored for higher educators: with M. Lee Upcraft, The Freshman Year Experience (1989); Ready for The Real World (1994) with William Hartel and Associates; The Senior Year Experience, 1997, with Gretchen Van der Veer; with M. Lee upcraft and Betsy O. Barefoot, Challenging and Supporting the First-Year Student, Jossey-Bass, 2005; and, with Betsy O. Barefoot and Associates, Achieving and Sustaining Institutional Excellence for the First Year of College, Jossey-Bass, 2005; with Mary Stuart Hunter and Barbara.
+Gardner has authored/co-authored numerous articles and books, including the college textbooks for first-year seminar courses: College is Only the Beginning; Step by Step to College Success, Your College Experience, with A. Jerome Jewler and Betsy O. Barefoot.
+And John has co-authored for higher educators: with M. Lee Upcraft, The Freshman Year Experience, Jossey-Bass (1989); Ready for The Real World, Wadsworth Publishing, (1994) with William Hartel and Associates; The Senior Year Experience, Jossey-Bass,1997, with Gretchen Van der Veer; with M. Lee upcraft and Betsy O. Barefoot, Challenging and Supporting the First-Year Student, Jossey-Bass, 2005; with Betsy O. Barefoot and Associates, Achieving and Sustaining Institutional Excellence for the First Year of College, Jossey-Bass, 2005; with Mary Stuart Hunter and Barbara.
 F.

 To contact John, please email him at email@example.com